tobiaszwingmann/business_analytics_with_python/Week 2/Exercise 3 - Run Code/README.md

 Try to:

-1. Create and run a new script file from the IDE
+1. Create and run a new script file
 2. Open the notebook `Retail_Data_Analysis.ipynb` from the repository
 3. Run the script `retail_data_analysis.py` from the command line